Joansil/algorithms/README.md

      Kadane's algorithm scans the given array A[1..n] from left to right.
 In the jth step, it computes the subarray with the largest sum ending at j; this sum is        maintained in variable current_sum.
 Moreover, it computes the subarray with the largest sum anywhere in A[1..j], maintained in variable best_sum, and easily        obtained as the maximum of all values of current_sum seen so far, cf of the algorithm.

-* A counter of swaps to order a sorted array!!!
+* A counter of swaps to order an sorted array!!!